dmccreary/graph-data-modeling-course/docs/glossary.md

 **Example:** A student assigns a property "published\_year" to an edge between an "Author" node and a "Book" node.

+#### Reflexive Edge

+An edge in a graph where the starting and ending nodes are the same, representing a relationship or property that a node has with itself.

+**Example:** In a social network graph, a reflexive edge might represent a person liking their own post or assigning a task to themselves.

 #### Road Network

 A **Road Network** graph represents roads as edges and intersections as nodes to model transportation systems.